shanna-f/Tax-Reporting-ETRM-Case-Study-Phase2/README.md

 ## 4. Building the Functional Requirements Document (FRD)

-The **FRD** bridges business needs and technical design — defining what the system should do so every team shares the same vision.
+The **FRD** bridges business needs and technical design, defining what the system should do so every team shares the same vision.

 ### 🧱 Key Sections Developed
 - **Use Cases:** Described user interactions and alternate/exception flows.